trueheart78/trueheart78.com/_posts/2014-10-31-working-up-to-rails.markdown

 a web site, it's easy to find yourself bolting on libraries to accomodate the missing featureset of Rails.
 At that point, you should consider something more.

-So when you want something like Rails, but know Sinatra, there is still a large step between them
- - and it's a doozy.
+So when you want something like Rails, but know Sinatra, there is still a large step between them, and it's a doozy.
 Thankfully, that's where [Padrino][padrino] comes in.
 It's built on top of Sinatra, so it will be familiar, but it adds in support for Rails-isms that you'll eventually be working with, like code generation, and database migrations.